-On July 30, 2025, the Company issued 175,000,000 common shares at \$0.02 per share for gross proceeds of \$3,500,000 pursuant to a rights offering (the "Rights Offering") announced in June 2025.
-In connection with the Rights Offering, the Company entered into a standby commitment agreement with Dundee Resources Limited ("Dundee"), pursuant to which Dundee agreed to exercise both its basic subscription privilege in respect of the Rights Offering, as well as to subscribe for any additional shares available as a result of any unexercised rights issued under the Rights Offering (the "Standby Commitment"), so as to ensure that all rights issued pursuant to the Rights Offering would be exercised.
+On July 30, 2025, the Company closed a previously announced rights offering (the "Rights Offering") issuing 175,000,000 common shares at \$0.02 per share for gross proceeds of \$3,500,000.
+In connection with the Rights Offering, the Company entered into a standby commitment agreement with Dundee Resources Limited ("Dundee") pursuant to which Dundee agreed to exercise both its basic subscription privilege in respect of the Rights Offering, as well as to subscribe for any additional shares available as a result of any unexercised rights issued under the Rights Offering (the "Standby Commitment"), so as to ensure that all right issued pursuant to the Rights Offering would be exercised.
 As consideration for the Standby Commitment, the Company issued 16,262,374 non-transferable compensation warrants (the "Compensation Warrants") to Dundee.
 Each Compensation Warrant entitles Dundee to purchase one common share at a price of \$0.05 for a period of 60 months from the date of issuance.